Name: Elaine Kelly '15

 Involvements Outside Music: Puget Sound Outdoors Club (leads Backpacking, Snowshoeing, Blueberry-Picking trips!), Passages Leader, Student Market (sold homemade jam and granola), Study Abroad in Milan, Italy during 2013-2014 school year, works for a flower farm in Olympia during the summers

-Why did you choose Puget Sound?
-I chose Puget Sound for many reasons!
+On why I chose Puget Sound: I chose Puget Sound for many reasons!
 When I came to visit as a senior in high school, I noticed the incredibly kind and supportive campus atmosphere.
 People were so friendly and community-oriented.
 I also really appreciated the small class sizes and the personal connections that the students and the teachers shared.
 The string faculty members were awesome and provided a high caliber of musical education.
 University of Puget Sound was also able to offer me some very generous scholarships, making college realistic and affordable for my family.
 Now, as a student, I have discovered that Puget Sound has exceeded the expectations that I created from these observations, providing an amazing place to learn, connect, and grow.

 Favorite place on campus: I love Karlan Quad.
 It is my favorite place to go when I need a quick mid-day Frisbee toss or a nice morning stretch in the sunlight.
 After long hours in the music building or the library, it is the perfect place to stop for a moment and take a deep breath.